Alternate format: Instant messaging (ITSAP.00.266) (PDF, 780 KB)

 What should I be looking for in an application?

-We recommend that you consider the following questions when choosing an application:
+To ensure the integrity of your supply chain, we recommend that you consider the following questions when choosing an application:

 - Where does the messaging application store or process your data?

-- Use applications from vendors who store your data in Canada to ensure your information is protected under Canada’s privacy laws.
+- Use applications from vendors who store your data in Canada to ensure your information is protected under Canada’s privacy laws

 - How does the architecture of the application support the security measures that the vendor implements?

-- Know how long your information is stored and how it is destroyed.
+- Know how long your information is stored and how it is destroyed

 - Does the vendor have security policies in place?

-- Have plans and procedures in place in case your account is compromised.
+- Have plans and procedures in place in case your account is compromised

 - What protocols does the vendor use to encrypt messages?

-- End-to-end encryption does not guarantee that your information is secure.
+- End-to-end encryption does not guarantee that your information is secure

-- Are there any connected applications or third-parties involved?
+- Are there any connected applications or third parties involved?

-- Identify which applications are connected and linked to your information.
+- Identify which applications are connected and linked to your information

-- Know which applications and companies are involved to ensure you can rely on the vendor’s services.
+- Know which applications and companies are involved to ensure you can rely on the vendor’s services

 How can I use secure messaging safely?

 Although many IM applications claim to be fully secure through end-to-end encryption, there are still ways attackers can obtain the information sent and received through the application.
-To ensure your information is kept as secure as possible, we recommend that you follow some guidelines:
+To ensure your information is kept as secure as possible, we recommend that you follow these guidelines:

-- Use a different password for each IM application.
+- Use a different password for each IM application

-- Do not use “remember me” features and log out when you are no longer using the application.
+- Do not use “remember me” features and log out when you are no longer using the application

-- Check reviews on the long-term use of specific vendors and applications when you are verifying their dependability and trustworthiness.
+Check reviews on the long-term use of specific vendors and applications when you are verifying their dependability and trustworthiness